All Episodes

 Do you know why?

-And the reason they can do that when the election is far away, is they can always say, well, things tightened up at the end.
+And the reason they can do that when the election is far away is they can always say, well, things tightened up at the end.

-So nobody will know that it was a fake poll, because when you get to the point where you can actually count the votes, they've already closed the gap and gotten close to reality, so it's a perfect crime.
+So nobody will know that it was a fake poll because when you get to the point where you can actually count the votes, they've already closed the gap and gotten close to reality.

-So now look at the polls about uh public opinion of who's being blamed for closing the government.
+So now look at the polls about public opinion of who's being blamed for closing the government.

 Oh, isn't that convenient that there will never be an election?